RosaryMala/engineeredcompatibility/README.md

      - Adds Cucumber, and Eggplant to the Cloche
  - Delightful:
      - Adds Salmonberries to the Fermenter
+ - Every Compat:
+     - Mods with EveryCompat bookshelves can have them processed in the Sawmill
  - Farmer's Delight:
      - Adds soil compatibility with Rich Soil to the Cloche
  - Farmer's Respite